WendellAdriel/laravel-exa/README.md

 * Users management out-of-the-box with simple roles system
 * Logs on DB for user logins and for actions made on models
 * [Strictus](https://github.com/php-strictus/strictus) for enforcing local variable types
+* Models extending from BaseModel use soft deletes by default

 ## Using the Template